Zenz steps down as Webutuck athletic director

-Jon Zenz resigned as Webutuck High School athletic director two weeks ago, though the move won’t be made official until a school board meeting on Wednesday.
+On Wednesday, Jon Zenz expects his resignation as Webutuck High School athletic director to become official.

 Zenz took over as athletic director in September 2011 and served until announcing his resignation on Jan.
-10. Roseanne Persico, a physical education teacher, will serve as the interim athletic director.
+10. The resignation is on the agenda at Wednesday’s school board meeting.

 “We’ve been working really hard six years to (elevate) the level of the athletic department and I think we’ve had some success in that,” Zenz said.
 He didn’t divulge the impetus behind his decision beyond saying, “It was just time to move on.”

+Roseanne Persico, a physical education teacher, will serve as the interim athletic director.

-The 57-year-old will remain the head coach of the Webutuck girls basketball team, and Zenz said he would like to continue doing so for a while.
+The 57-year-old Zenz will remain the head coach of the Webutuck girls basketball team, and he said he would like to continue doing so for a while.

 The former physics teacher also operates an engineering consulting firm.
 Having abdicated his position as athletic director, Zenz said he plans to use the free time to go back to school.